 Student and postdoctoral opportunities: Please contact me to discuss projects in paleoclimatology and global change!
 I will want to hear about your motivation and your research, skills and career goals; please attach a resume or CV in pdf format.
 More about me is here.

 Development of high resolution proxy climate observations from regions sensitive to various phenomena of interest.
-We have primarily focused on the tropics and coupled ocean-atmosphere dynamics associated with ENSO.
+We have primarily focused on the tropics and coupled ocean-atmosphere dynamics associated with ENSO, but we also collaborate on physiological process studies and developing records from all over the world.
 More about the Stable Isotope Laboratory is here.

 Proxy system modeling